Whether you own a business or run a passion project, having a website is a must.

 For educators or professionals who want to share their knowledge with other people, having an education website is an effective and relatively cheap way to do so.

 The courses can take various forms like videos, podcasts, and interactive games.
-You may even launch online certification programs and monetize them for income.
+You may even launch certification programs and monetize them for income.

 If you focus on more than one subject, it’s best to divide the courses into categories for better accessibility.
 Adding a search feature can also help users looking to improve specific skills.